wiz0u/WTelegramClient/README.md

 await client.SendMessageAsync(target, "Hello, World");
 ```

+### Terminology in Telegram Client API

+Some of these terms/classnames can be confusing as they differ from the terms shown to end-users
+- `Channel` : A (large) chat group *(sometimes called supergroup)* or a broadcast channel (the `broadcast` flag differenciate those)
+- `Chat` : A private simple chat group with few people (it may be migrated to a supergroup/channel when it doesn't fit anymore)
+- Chats : In plural, it means either `Chat` or `Channel`
+- `Peer` : Either a `Chat`, `Channel` or a private chat with a `User`
+- Dialog : The current status of a chat with a `Peer` *(draft, last message, unread count, pinned...)*
+- DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
+- Access Hash : For more security, Telegram requires you to provide the specific `access_hash` for chats, files and other resources before interacting with them (not required for a simple `Chat`).
+This is like showing a pass that proves you are entitled to access it.
+You obtain this hash when you first gain access to a resource and occasionnally later when some events about this resource are happening or if you query the API.
+You should remember this hash if you want to access that resource later.

 # Other things to know

 The Client class also offers an `Update` event that is triggered when Telegram servers sends unsollicited Updates or notifications/information/status/service messages, independently of your API requests.
 See [Examples/Program_ListenUpdates.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_ListenUpdates.cs)

 An invalid API request can result in a `RpcException` being raised, reflecting the [error code and status text](https://revgram.github.io/errors.html) of the problem.

+You can find more code examples in [EXAMPLES.md](EXAMPLES.md) and in the Examples subdirectory.

 The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code, user_id**